 - Office development – New York City may see its largest trending growth in the development of office space and commercial office buildings.
 Statistics from the New York Building Congress show office construction is at a 30-year high, and isn’t showing any signs of slowing.
 Given the demand for new, expanding, and renovated office space, industry experts estimate that by the end of 2019, nearly 20 million square feet of office space will have been added to the City over the past decade.
 Should the trend continue, competitive and business savvy developers will be likely to seize available opportunities.

 The Perecman Firm, P.L.L.C.: Proven NYC Construction Accident Attorneys with Decades of Experience

 The Perecman Firm, P.L.L.C. is a proven personal injury and workers’ compensation law firm that has been helping clients throughout NYC and beyond fight their legal battles for over 30 years.
 During that time, we’ve seen how trends in construction have a direct correlation with construction accidents, and know that while growth and building booms have benefits for developers, construction companies, and our city, they can also mean increased risks for construction workers tasked with carrying out these projects.
 This is especially true with large-scale, high stakes, and time-based projects that create increased injury risks related to cranes and mega machinery, unsafe worksites and Labor Law violations, and more.

-Having recovered more than $500 million in verdicts and settlements for our clients, including over 50 verdicts and settlements in excess of $1 million dollars for construction workers and families in the past 7 years alone, our award-winning lawyers have the insight needed to help injured victims following all types of construction-related accidents.
+Having recovered more than half a billion in verdicts and settlements for our clients, including over 50 verdicts and settlements in excess of $1 million dollars for construction workers and families in the past 7 years alone, our award-winning lawyers have the insight needed to help injured victims following all types of construction-related accidents.
 Call (212) 577-9325 or contact us online if you have a potential case to discuss.